Planes crash on runway at Indiana airport, killing 2

 A Cessna 150 and a Cessna 525 Citation jet were involved in the crash at Marion Municipal Airport, according to the National Transportation Safety Board (NTSB).

 The two people flying in the single-engine Cessna 150 were killed after their plane hit the Citation jet's tail around 5:09 p.m., Fox 59 reported, citing the Federal Aviation Administration (FAA).

-The Cessna 150 was trying to take off at the time.
+The Cessna 150 was reportedly trying to take off at the time, while the Citation jet had just landed.

 The five people flying on the Citation Jet escaped unhurt, the coroner told WRTV.